 Prerequisite: Honors for Grade 8 requires 85 or higher in English Language Arts 7

 Middle School Mathematics

-This is a 7th grade course which includes the Standards for Mathematical Practice and the Standards for Mathematical Content.
+This is a 7th grade course that includes the Standards for Mathematical Practice and the Standards for Mathematical Content.
 The goal of Math 7 is to ensure mastery of 7th grade mathematical standards to fully prepare students to progress to higher-level courses.
-Students will generally progress to Pre-Algebra 8, then Algebra 1 in 9th grade.
+Students will generally progress to Pre-Algebra 8, then Algebra I in 9th grade.

-The objective of this course is to review previously learned material as well as to cover and ensure mastery of concepts and skills needed for success in Algebra 1.
-New algebraic concepts, such as two-step linear equations and inequalities, are introduced and developed, segueing to verifying and finding solutions to word problems at the Algebra 1 level.
+The objective of this course is to review previously learned material to cover and ensure mastery of concepts and skills needed for success in Algebra I. New algebraic concepts, such as two-step linear equations and inequalities, are introduced and developed, segueing to verifying and finding solutions to word problems at the Algebra I level.

 Prerequisites: 7H requires minimum grade of 85 in 6th grade math, a predetermined standardized test math score, and teacher recommendation.

-Students may enter Algebra 1 after taking either Pre-Algebra or Math 8.
+Students may enter Algebra I after taking either Pre-Algebra, or Math 8.
 It may be taken in 8th grade for Honors credit, or at CP level in 9th grade.
-Algebra 1 introduces basic algebraic skills and concepts focusing on mathematical problem solving.
+Algebra I introduces basic algebraic skills and concepts focusing on mathematical problem solving.
 It includes operations with real numbers, simplifying expressions, evaluating and solving equations and inequalities, linear graphs, functions, polynomials, and factoring.
-Algebra 1 is a pre-requisite for Geometry.
+Algebra I is a prerequisite for Geometry.